 App Library The new App Library on the Home Screen automatically organizes all your apps into one simple, easy‑to‑navigate view.
 Apps are sorted by category, and the apps you use most are always just one tap away.
 See Explore the App Library.

 App Clips An App Clip is a small part of an app that focuses on a specific task, like renting a bike, paying for parking, or ordering food.
-You can find App Clips by scanning QR codes, and in Messages, Maps, and Safari.
+You can discover App Clips in Safari, Maps, and Messages, or in the real world through App Clip Codes (iOS 14.3) and QR codes.
 See Use App Clips.

 Search Search is now a single destination where you can start all your searches.
 A new design and as-you-type experience delivers faster, more relevant results across apps, contacts, and web searches.
-See Use iPhone to search.
+See Use iPod touch to search.

 Picture in Picture Now you can keep watching videos or continue your FaceTime call while you use another app.
 See Multitask with Picture in Picture.

 Messages Pin your most important conversations to the top of your conversation list, so you can easily get to them.
 Mention someone in a conversation to direct a message right to them, and use inline replies to reply directly to a specific message in a group conversation.
 See Pin a conversation, Mention people in a conversation, and Reply to a specific message in a conversation.

 Memoji Along with more age options and face coverings, you can choose from over 20 new hair and headwear styles to reflect a hobby, your profession, and your personality.
 See Create your own Memoji.